noriyoshiabe/NASequencer/doc/en/nas.md

 Reset transpose berofe percussion notes is needed if it has changed.

 ### DETUNE
-Adjust pitch of synthesizer in a unit of cent.
+Adjusts pitch of synthesizer in a unit of cent.
 Valid value range is -2400 to +2400.